Tym-007/Tym-007/README.md

 ## 💡 Interests

-- ⚖️ Law, particularly the implementation of new technologies in law
+- ⚖️ Law, with a focus on legal technology and the implementation of new technologies in legal practice
 - 💻 Programming and new technologies
 - 🎹 Classical music
 - 🤖 Artificial intelligence and machine learning